ravindercitixsys/iVendNext-Demostack-Restore-Guide/README.md

     bench get-app https://github.com/ivendnext/iVendNextWebShop.git --branch develop
     bench --site dev.ravinder.localhost install-app webshop

-## Step 5: Change encryption_key as per Downloaded or backuped databse.
+## Step 5: Update encryption_key in site_config.json
-Change the in site_config.json file of frappe site.
-This will find under your website path.
+After restoring the database, update the encryption_key to match the key used in the backup.

+### 1. Open the site_config.json file located at:

+   /sites/[sitename]/site_config.json

+### 2. Replace the encryption_key value with the one from your backup or configuration source.

 ![image](https://github.com/user-attachments/assets/1d77a8b0-5488-4ebf-9e8b-06f1e357aa8f)

+## Step 6: Final Step: Migrate the Site
+Run the migration command to ensure the database schema and patches are up-to-date:

+   bench --site dev.ravinder.localhost migrate